nhoening/StoSim/doc/tut/remote.rst

           This makes sense if some of your servers have more CPUs than the others (or you want to keep a CPU free on your own or your colleagues computer).
           If all your servers have the same amount of CPUs, better leave it all at ``1``.

+.. note:: To find out how many cores (cpus) a computer has, you might want to use the UNIX-command ``mpstat -P ALL``, which shows you current activity on all cores.

 .. note:: When running remote simulations, make sure that the servers are known
           in your .ssh/known_hosts file.
 I always connect to the servers once per